Skagit

 How often does my system need to be inspected?

-In order to assure that your system is functioning, Washington State Code (WAC 246-272A-0270) requires that your septic system be inspected at least every year by a qualified inspector OR at least every three years for simple gravity systems.
+Your septic system is required to be inspected at least every year by a qualified inspector OR at least every three years for simple gravity systems, by Washington State Code (WAC 246-272A-0270), in order to assure that your system is functioning.

 How will the County know my system has been inspected?